 This electrical measurement category is for measurements of voltages from specially protected secondary circuits.
 Such voltage measurements include signal levels, special equipment, limited-energy parts of equipment, circuits powered by regulated low-voltage sources, and electronics.
 These categories of use present very little chance for danger or overloading on any significant level.

 This is sufficient for a receptacle outlet circuit or plug-in loads also referred to as “local-level electrical distribution”.
 This would also include measurements performed on household appliances, portable tools, and similar modules.

 CAT III Measurement Category

-Distribution wiring are qualified for this group, including “mains” bus, feeders and branch circuits.
+Distribution wiring is qualified for this group, including “mains” bus, feeders, and branch circuits.
 Also, permanently installed or “hard-wired” loads and distribution boards.
 Other examples are higher voltage wiring, including power cables, bus bars, junction boxes, switches, and stationary motors with permanent connections to fixed installations.

 - Problem: Arc from transients (lightning, load switching)

 Protection: Independent certification to meet CAT III-1000 V or CAT IV 600 V

 - Problem: Voltage contact while in continuity or resistance

 Protection: Overload protection in OHMs up to the meter’s volt rating

 - Problem: Measuring voltage with test leads in current jacks (short circuit!)